TOILmodular/Braids/README.md

 # Braids
-A Mutable Instruments Braids clone with the use of the STM32F103 Blue Pill Board.
+A clone of the Mutable Instruments Braids Eurorack module with the use of the STM32F103 Blue Pill board.

 ## Module Built and PCBs
 If you want to build the module yourself, I uploaded the schematic, the BOM and the Gerber files for the PCB.